sicheng1806/sicheng-rust-template/README.md

-# Sicheng Rust Project template
+# Sicheng Rust Project Template

 A template for generating generic Rust engineering projects using the [cargo-generate](https://github.com/cargo-generate/cargo-generate).